ez-gaming/ez-gaming.github.io/pspguides.md

 *	Access the games on the XMB under Game > Memory Stick
 <iframe width="100%" height="315" src="" frameborder="0"></iframe>

-## How to install a PlayStation One Game?
+## How to install PlayStation One Games?
 Method 1:
 * Take out the memory stick / memory stick adapter with microsd from the psp
 *	Use a USB card reader to read the memory stick and plug it the computer (PC)